-Root pruning should not be confused with soil ripping, which is used to improve soil structure and drainage on heavier soils.
-Root pruning is used to increase fruit dry matter.
-This is achieved by cutting off roots and reducing the size of the root system of the vine, which in turn reduces the carbohydrate demands of the root system making more available for fruit growth and dry mater accumulation.
+Root pruning, although similar to soil ripping, serves a different function.
+By cutting off roots and reducing the size of the root system of the vine, the carbohydrate demands of the root system is reduced making more available for fruit growth and dry mater accumulation.
 The prune is completed via a large tractor-drawn pruning blade that cuts through the roots (approx. 40cm deep) on both sides of the vine.
-For best results root pruning is used alongside trunk girdling.
-Usually, a root prune is applied in January.
+For best results root pruning is used alongside trunk girdling and is usually applied in January.
+Research is still ongoing, with the technique showing variable efficacy in terms of improving dry matter with soil type, root distribution, and vine age and health.